zer0def/nginxinc-kubernetes-ingress/docs/content/app-protect-waf/configuration.md

         enforcementUrls: []
   ```

   > Notice how the fields match exactly in name and level.
-The Ingress Controller will transform the YAML into a valid JSON App Protect policy config.
+The Ingress Controller will transform the YAML into a valid JSON App Protect WAF policy config.
 <br>

-## App Protect Logs
+## App Protect WAF Logs

-You can set the [App Protect log configurations](/nginx-app-protect/troubleshooting/#app-protect-logging-overview) by creating an `APLogConf` [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+You can set the [App Protect WAF log configurations](/nginx-app-protect/troubleshooting/#app-protect-logging-overview) by creating an `APLogConf` [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

-To add the [App Protect log configurations](/nginx-app-protect/configuration/#security-logs) to an Ingress resource:
+To add the [App Protect WAF log configurations](/nginx-app-protect/configuration/#security-logs) to a VirtualServer or an Ingress resource:

 1. Create an `APLogConf` Custom Resource manifest.
 2. Add the desired log configuration to the `spec` field in the `APLogConf` resource.
+3. Add the `APLogConf` reference to the [VirtualServer Policy resource](/nginx-ingress-controller/configuration/policy-resource/#waf) or the [Ingress resource](/nginx-ingress-controller/configuration/ingress-resources/advanced-configuration-with-annotations/#app-protect) as per the documentation.

    > **Note**: The fields from the JSON must be presented in the YAML *exactly* the same, in name and level.
-The Ingress Controller will transform the YAML into a valid JSON App Protect log config.
+The Ingress Controller will transform the YAML into a valid JSON App Protect WAF log config.

-For example, say you want to [log state changing requests](/nginx-app-protect/configuration/#security-log-configuration-file) for your Ingress resources using App Protect.
-The App Protect log configuration looks like this:
+For example, say you want to [log state changing requests](/nginx-app-protect/configuration/#security-log-configuration-file) for your VirtualServer or Ingress resources using App Protect WAF.
+The App Protect WAF log configuration looks like this:

 ```json
 {